 At the same time, they can be programmed as the primary customer service tool.
 These customer-centric technologies take a significant amount of time to successfully implement and whilst it may seem alien to some, it is necessary to start building up the infrastructure now or risk being left behind.

 Shifting Business Models

-Whilst consumer behaviour has an impact on your sales, fundamental business models will continue to evolve in 2018.
+While consumer behavior has an impact on your sales, fundamental business models will continue evolving in 2018.

-Job losses and robotic workers are often described as being on limited time with some post-apocalyptic descriptions in literature, as if pitting businesses against the machines.
-However, whilst the trend of ecommerce is set to continue rising, bricks-and-mortar presence is still going to be crucial for long term.
+Job losses and robotic workers are often described as being on limited lifespans with some post-apocalyptic descriptions in literature as if pitting businesses against the machines.
+However, whilst the trend of e-commerce is set to continue growing, bricks-and-mortar presence is still going to be crucial for long term.